devcampos/Challenge1/README.md

 7
 (1, 6), (2, 2), (3, 4)
 (1, 2)
-The first line represents the resource capacity of the scenario’s device.
-The second line represents a list of the pair (Task ID, resource consumption) of the scenario’s foreground tasks.
-The third line represents a list of the pair (Task ID, resource consumption) of the scenario’s background tasks.
+The first line represents the resource capacity of the scenarioâ€™s device.
+The second line represents a list of the pair (Task ID, resource consumption) of the scenarioâ€™s foreground tasks.
+The third line represents a list of the pair (Task ID, resource consumption) of the scenarioâ€™s background tasks.
 The expected output of that scenario should be stored in a plain text file named challenge.out as
 follows:
 (3, 1)